deepakajaylinux/testpage/docs/source/behat.rst

 Synopsis
 ------------

 This module allows the user to initialize behat test suite.
 The behat helps in testing an php script.
 It can highlight the enabled and disabled templates.
-Let us see how to init and execute the teskingkamen behat.
+Let us see how to init and execute the pttest behat.

 Help Command
 ---------------------